joedolson/access-monitor/readme.txt

 	- Create rules UI for whether post publish should be blocked.
 	- Measure most common errors
 * Create ignore list
-* [Note:] Issues data: will be adding content field

 = 1.2.0 =